boada/data-science-interviews/answered.md

 **What is gradient descent?
 How does it work? ‍⭐️**

-Answer here
+When we're training a model, we have some loss function that we want to minimize.
+When we make a mistake, we want to then make each parameter better so that, if presented with the same training example again, we'd do better.
+So we take the partial derivative of the loss function w.r.t. each parameter, consider the vector of those partial derivatives (the gradient), then simultaneously update each parameter in the steepest negative direction of the gradient.
+How much do you update these parameters? ("step size") That is specified by the learning rate parameter.

+With a momentum-based optimizer, you check the steepness of the gradient and let the learning rate depend on that.
+If it's really steep you take a big step; if shallow then a small step.

 <br/>

 **What is the normal equation? ‍⭐️**

+The normal equation is an analytic approach to solving linear regression.
+It is computationally expensive because you have to invert a very large matrix.

-Normal equations are equations obtained by setting equal to zero the partial derivatives of the sum of squared errors (least squares); normal equations allow one to estimate the parameters of a multiple linear regression.
+Normal equations are obtained by setting equal to zero the partial derivatives of the sum of squared errors (least squares); normal equations allow one to estimate the parameters of a multiple linear regression.

 <br/>

 **What is SGD  —  stochastic gradient descent?
 What’s the difference with the usual gradient descent? ‍⭐️**

-Answer here
+In stochastic gradient descent, you pick random examples and use that to update your weights.
+Stochastic GD can be noisy because you could step in the wrong direction; you're only taking a few examples at a time to update your weights.
+In batch gradient descent you update with all the data you have.
+You go linearly through the dataset and train on one example at a time.
+Mini-batch is a middle ground

 <br/>

 **Which metrics for evaluating regression models do you know? 👶**

 The mean square error, root mean square error, median absolute deviation, normalized median absolute deviation, etc.

+Residual plots are a good way of seeing whether or not your model is homoskedastic.

 <br/>

 **What are MSE and RMSE? 👶**

-Answer here
+MSE is the mean squared error-- the mean error of the squared distance between the predicted value of the response variable and the observed value.
+RMSE is Root Mean Squared Error-- the square root of MSE.

 <br/>